|

 useful on an Island that prides itself on few or no street

+signs, and knows where the bodies are buried.
 JAN: I love the plot line of your new book, Death and Honesty

 - a corrupt assessors office skimming off the top of wealthy